Edward Brooke: Political positions

 Edward Brooke was a self-described moderate or liberal Republican, generally referred to as Rockefeller Republicans.
 On social issues he was a liberal who supported civil rights, women's rights, and civil liberties such as gay rights.
 On economic issues he was fiscally conservative, but was pragmatic about it; he still allowed that "There are things that people can't do for themselves and therefore government must do it for them".

-He was against huge government or bureaucracy.
+During the 2008 presidential election, Brooke indicated in a WBUR-FM interview that he favored Democratic nominee Barack Obama.